andypan1/andypan1/README.md

    - Linkedin: https://www.linkedin.com/in/andy-pan-/

 - - - -
-Unfortunately, I have to keep many of my projects in private repositories.
+Unfortunately, I have to keep some of my projects in private repositories.
 If you would like to take a look, shoot me an email!